anthueeccel/registration/README.md

 # Registration CRUD
+### DotNetCore 3.1
-This project is for study purposes based on TDD (test driven development using Builder Pattern) and design as DDD (data driven development).
+This project is for study purposes based on TDD (test driven development using Builder Pattern) and has a layer's design as DDD (data driven development), CQRS Pattern for commands to send and publish notifications - Notification Pattern to send alist of messages to users.

+Other libraries: MediatR, AutoMapper

+Database: SQL Server, onCreating to load Db with some data.

+Tests using XUnit framework and NSubstitute library.